duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/20-curriculum/20-curriculum-editing.md

 <div class='requirements' markdown='1'>

+Requires:

+**Hardware** - Basestation
-Requires: Hardware: basestation; Previous lessons: Git and Github
+**Previous lesson** - Git and Github

+Result:

+**Knowledge** - Definition and uses of markdown

+**Skills** -

-Result: Knowledge: Definition and uses of markdown; Skills: Ability to program in Markdown via formating and styling text using the Markdown language, Ability to submit pull requests to the curriculum
+- Ability to program in Markdown via formating and styling text using the Markdown language
+- Ability to submit pull requests to the curriculum

 </div>